etiennetremel/ai-generated-blog/ai/editorial-guideline.md

 - Cloud security trends, vulnerabilities, and best practices
 - Emerging tech (AI/ML, Edge Computing, Serverless, Wasm, etc.)
 - FinOps, cost optimization, resource efficiency
-- Software engineering culture, productivity, collaboration tools, remote work insights
+- Platform and software engineering culture through productivity and collaborative tools

 ## Writing criteria

-- ✅ Assume your reader is technical and curious, but not necessarily an expert.
-- ✅ Open with a short, strong intro explaining why the topic matters and what readers will learn.
-- ✅ Write like a practitioner speaking to fellow practitioners.
-- ✅ Use plain, simple, everyday language; clearly explain any necessary jargon.
+- ✅ Address readers directly ("you," "your").
+- ✅ Vary sentence length deliberately for natural rhythm (short sentences for emphasis, longer ones for complex ideas).
 - ✅ Be specific, concise, and clear.
 Remove fluff.
+- ✅ Assume the reader has a technical background but may be new to the specific tools or concepts discussed.
+- ✅ Begin with a brief introduction outlining the problem and the proposed solution.
-- ✅ Use active voice.
+- ✅ Use plain language and define acronyms or specialized terms upon first use.
-- ✅ Address readers directly ("you," "your").
+- ✅ Use markdown formatting consistently:
-- ✅ Vary sentence length deliberately for natural rhythm (short sentences for emphasis, longer ones for complex ideas).
+    - ✅ Labeled code blocks for longer code examples.
+    - ✅ Italics for emphasis (avoid bold, except for labels like "Pros"/"Cons").
+    - ✅ Use markdown headers (sentence case) to clearly structure ideas.
+    - ✅ The blog post title must not be included in the content
+    - ✅ Limit all lines to a maximum of 80 characters to enhance readability and maintain consistency across documents.
+- ✅ Include diagrams to support complex explanations when appropriate (e.g., CI/CD pipelines, architecture diagrams).
+    - ✅ Use only Mermaid or GoAT (ASCII) formats compatible with Hugo's content rendering.
+    - ✅ Enclose diagram code within fenced code blocks, specifying the appropriate language identifier (mermaid or goat).
-- ✅ Maintain a conversational tone (avoid robotic or overly formal).
+- ✅ Maintain a logical flow, guiding the reader through the setup, implementation, and results.
+- ✅ Highlight potential pitfalls and how to avoid them.
+- ✅ When showing code or tools, explain why something is done, not just how.
+- ✅ Cite credible sources, standards, or tools to back up your claims.
 - ✅ Ensure factual and technical accuracy.
-- ✅ Cite credible sources, standards, or tools to back up your claims.
-- ✅ When showing code or tools, explain why something is done, not just how.
-- ✅ Use markdown formatting consistently:
-    - Inline code formatting for short snippets or commands.
-    - Labeled code blocks for longer code examples.
-    - Italics for emphasis (avoid bold, except for labels like "Pros"/"Cons").
-    - Use markdown headers (sentence case) to clearly structure ideas.
+- ✅ Conclude with a summary of outcomes and possible next steps or improvements.
 - ✅ Include real-world concrete examples or practical use cases.
-- ✅ Limit line length to 120 characters.
 - ✅ Follow the provided brand voice and tone guidelines.
 - ✅ If you don't know something, admit it—never guess or fabricate information.
 - ✅ Use sentence case for headings and post titles ("This is a title").
+- ❌ Avoid unnecessary jargon or overly complex language.
 - ❌ Avoid filler phrases, wordiness, vague language, or repetition.
 - ❌ Avoid overly formal or uncommon words (e.g., "delve," "notwithstanding").
-- ❌ Don’t write tutorials or how-to content unless explicitly requested.
-- ❌ Don’t use generic intros or conclusions.
-- ❌ Don’t use unnatural phrasing or keyword stuffing.
 - ❌ Avoid hype, clichés, marketing speak, or buzzwords.
 - ❌ Avoid AI giveaways (robotic phrases, overly generic definitions).
-- ❌ Avoid headings structured as "Something: Definition..."
+- ❌ Avoid bullet-point and headings structured as key/value, e.g. "Something: Definition..."
 - ❌ Avoid trailing participial phrases (", allowing...", ", making it easier..."); rewrite these clearly into full clauses.
-- ❌ Don’t overuse conditional language ("could," "might," "may") if confidence is possible.
 - ❌ Avoid semicolons, emojis, hashtags, or stylized punctuation.
 - ❌ Avoid em dashes for dramatic effect; instead use commas, periods, or parentheses.
 - ❌ Avoid excessive capitalization or acronyms without definition.
-- ❌ Don’t use formulaic transitions (e.g., "In today's rapidly evolving landscape...").
 - ❌ Avoid overused setups (e.g., "Let's dive deep into...").
+- ❌ Do not assume the reader has prior knowledge of the author's previous work or projects.
+- ❌ Do not provide code snippets
+- ❌ Don't write tutorials or how-to content unless explicitly requested.
+- ❌ Don't use generic intros or conclusions.
+- ❌ Don't use unnatural phrasing or keyword stuffing.
+- ❌ Don't use formulaic transitions (e.g., "In today's rapidly evolving landscape...").
-- ❌ Don’t use empty intensifiers (e.g., "incredibly important").
+- ❌ Don't use empty intensifiers (e.g., "incredibly important").
+- ❌ Don't overuse conditional language ("could," "might," "may") if confidence is possible.
+- ❌ Refrain from using marketing language or making unsubstantiated claims.